anothercookiecrumbles/Cases/README.md

 Clicking on the individual buttons shows you the _converted_ text in the bottom textview.

+This isn't the prettiest thing in the world, but it was done in one evening after I got tired of fixing/standardising titles.
+I first attempted to do this using AppleScript, but it kept crashing on me and I didn't quite understand the syntax so decided to write this instead.

 ## Technology and testing

 This application has been developed using Xcode 8.2.1 and Swift 3 on macOS 10.12.1.